Renogy 200W Portable Solar Panel

 - E-Film face is durable but less protected than glass-fronted rigid panels

 Yes, the big 200W panels pull more watts.
-But this is the only one here I would actually carry backpacking.
+But this is the only one here we would recommend carrying backpacking.

-At just 4.1 pounds, the FlexSolar 100W folds down to about the size of a laptop bag.
-It disappears into your kit.
+At 4.1 pounds, the FlexSolar 100W folds to about the size of a laptop bag.
+That is 4.1 pounds per 100 watts, the best weight-to-power ratio in this guide.

 What is more: